Correctional Officer

 Maybe my wording wasnt right.
 My question.
 Is it legal or would it be construed for the captin at the jail to come to medical where my wife is and shove my mugshot in her face asking personal questions ie why this loser what gang is he in ect that ok

-Asked by Outlaw1211 over 4 years ago
+Asked by Outlaw1211 almost 5 years ago

 As far as I am aware there is no law against it.
 She is, however, under no obligation to answer.
 Also, depending on the exact circumstances there might be some HIPPA situation going on.
 Prisoners have almost the same level of MEDICAL INFORMATION privacy as does a free citizen and if the captain was inserting himself/herself into a medical situation or medical interview it is likely there would be some legit privacy issues to address.
 If all he was doing was entering medical housing or a medical clinic area to pursue legit custody inquiries, that is probably kosher.
 Basically the cops can ask pretty much anybody pretty much anything.
 You don't have to answer them.
 I should also think that if your wife has some legit mental health issues whoever is in charge of medical might have some problems with custody jumping into the middle of their program.
 That, however, is more of an internal procedural issue than a legal one.